AelinXYZ/AELIPs/content/aelips/aelip-19.md

 Some changes are required in the way investors will be interacting with a pool.
 Since the deal is known at the time of pool creation, there is no need for them to accept or reject a deal after entering the pool.
 Therefore, open redemption period won't be applicable in this pool scenario.
 A `claim` function will be added in order for them to automatically convert their pool tokens to deal tokens after the investment period is closed.
 Deal tokens will be allocated according to how much money there is in the pool.
 If a deallocation is needed, investors will also get a refund of their unused funds when claiming their deal tokens.
 The vesting schedule mechanism will stay identical as in the current state of the protocol.

-After the end of the investment period, the counter party will be able to claim the investment tokens, using a `claimInvestmentTokens` function.
+After the end of the investment period, the counter party will be able to claim the investment tokens along with any unredeemed deal tokens, using a `holderRedeemTokens` function.

 ### Rationale

 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose to implement the change in this way, what were the considerations and trade-offs.
 The rationale fleshes out what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-Having an upfront deal at the same time a pool is created seemed to be the easiest and the most relevant to solve this problem.
+Having an upfront deal factory for when a deal is known ahead of time is the cleanest way to solve the problem of removing additional steps for investors.
+Trying to embed it in the current set of factories would add a ton of complexity and confusion to the codebase.
+We are opting for maximum functionality first and then looking at the simplest implementation, which in this case is a new set of factory contracts.

 ### Technical Specification